lewandy/vue-visibility/readme.md

 # Vue Visibility 👀

-😁 Hides elements depending of the user permissions.
+😁 Hides elements depending of a criteria.

 ## Vue 3 support 💚